RI&E

 The Risk Inventory & Evaluation is the foundation of your health & safety policy and is more than just a report.
 It contributes to a safe and healthy organization.
 As an employer, you are responsible for instructing and stimulating the safety behavior of your employees.
 A good follow-up and plan of action from the RI&E is important to counter risks and improve working conditions in a timely manner.

-Our sister organization PDG Health Services supports in conducting and deepening the Risk Inventory & Evaluation (RI&E).
-One of the 3 Occupational Health & Safety experts, Senior Safety Specialist, Occupational Health Service or Occupational Health & Safety expert, will visit your organization in advance and will go through the Occupational Health & Safety Inspection Method (IMA) methodology supplemented with sector-specific questions, the risks and occupational health & safety topics with you.
+Our sister organization PDG Health Services provides support in conducting and deepening the Risk Inventory & Evaluation (RI&E).
+One of the three occupational health and safety experts, a Senior Safety Expert, an Occupational Hygienist, or an Occupational & Organizational Expert, will visit your organization in advance and will review the risks and occupational health and safety issues with you using the Working Conditions Inspection Method (IMA) methodology, supplemented with industry-specific questions.

-We do this practically and clearly, giving you good insight and knowing what actions contribute to improving working conditions.
-Our team of specialists can provide in-depth research and advice.
-For example, research into hazardous substances, noise, climate, physical strain in the workplace, in-depth research PSA (Psycho Social Workload).
+We do this in a practical and clear manner, giving you a good understanding of which actions contribute to improving working conditions.
+Our team of specialists can conduct in-depth research and provide advice.
+For example, research into hazardous substances, noise, climate, physical strain in the workplace, and in-depth research into psychosocial workload (PSA).

 Testing your RI&E

-Once the RI&E has been drawn up, it must be reviewed.
-The law requires that the RI&E be reviewed by a certified occupational health and safety expert.
-The test referred to in Article 5 of the law consists of a system test and a scope test.
+Once the RI&E has been drawn up, it must be assessed.
+The law requires that the RI&E be assessed by a certified occupational health and safety service/occupational health and safety expert.
+The assessment, referred to in Article 5 of the law, consists of a system assessment and a scope assessment.

 The system test examines the entire working conditions field within the company.
 The RI&E is assessed on the basis of the criteria of completeness, reliability and timeliness.
 In addition, the Action Plan is assessed.
 The scope test assesses whether the RI&E adequately addresses all risks that may occur.